balderdashy/sails-docs/reference/Policies.md

   }
 ```

-Here&rsquo;s what the `isNiceToAnimals` policy from above might look like: (this file would be located at `policies/isNiceToAnimals.js`)
+Here&rsquo;s what the `isNiceToAnimals` policy from above might look like (this file would be located at `policies/isNiceToAnimals.js`):

-We&rsquo;ll make some educated guesses about whether our system will consider this user someone who is nice to animals.
 ```javascript
 module.exports = function isNiceToAnimals (req, res, next) {